betterscientificsoftware/bssw.io/Articles/Blog/2023-05-sci-workflows.md

 * We can easily link tools that are written in different programming languages or are otherwise incompatible; all we need now is a small extension to support UM-Bridge on either side, which is easy to achieve using one of the language-specific or even framework-specific integrations we provide.

-* UM-Bridge models can readily be containerized, since the natural path to accessing a containerized application is via network.
-Containerized models can be shared among collaborators, improving separation of concerns between UQ and models experts.
+* UM-Bridge models can readily be containerised, since the natural path to accessing a containerised application is via network.
+Containerised models can be shared among collaborators, improving separation of concerns between UQ and models experts.
 Containers also provide a high degree of reproducibility, which we use to build the first library of ready-to-run UQ benchmark problems.

 * Simple thread parallel UQ codes are now enough to offload parallel model runs to a cluster, since distributing work across many model instances on the cluster is now up to UM-Bridge (specifically the Kubernetes setup we provide).